Animal Psychology And Behavior

 Spending time with animals provides insight into human behavior

 Sometimes, we may notice humans acting differently than other humans act.
 While some of the reasons for these differences may be cultural or societal, other behaviors may raise concerns.
 For example, some humans have developed irrational fears of certain objects or situations, while others have difficulty overcoming addictions.
-Still others feel consumed with obsessive thoughts that they feel compelled to act upon.
-If you are experiencing certain thoughts or behaviors that feel concerning or alarming, you deserve to seek answers.
+Still others may be consumed with obsessive thoughts that they are then compelled to act upon.
+If you are experiencing certain thoughts or behaviors that seem concerning or alarming, you deserve to seek answers.

 One option is to talk to a therapist, who may be able to help you understand what exactly makes you unique and help you learn to harness those unique traits.
 If you feel hesitant to see a therapist in office, you might try online therapy.
 There are many advantages to online therapy over in-person therapy; specifically, you can schedule an online appointment from the comfort of a preferred space, as you can connect with a therapist by phone, live chat, video chat, or in-app messaging.